Pregnant Women

 Poison Prevention Tips

-- Take ONLY medicines approved by your health care provider.
-Whether prescriptions, over-the-counter medicines, herbals or botanicals, or supplements, ask first!
+• Only take medicines approved by your health care provider.
+Whether it's prescriptions, over-the-counter medicines, herbals, botanicals, or supplements, always consult with your healthcare professional first.

-- If your home requires renovations, learn beforehand if there is lead in the paint or plaster.
+• If your home requires renovations, do your research: learn beforehand if there is lead in the paint or plaster.

-- Avoid antique cribs and toys that may contain lead (or otherwise fail to meet current safety standards).
+• Avoid antique cribs and toys that may contain lead, or which otherwise fail to meet current safety standards.

-- Discuss food safety with your health provider:
+• Discuss food safety with your healthcare provider:

 Poisoned?